megatron0000/ces22-xadrez-web/chatchannels/README.md

 - ``{ type: 'publicize', public: boolean }``: Sets the channel to public (`set===true`) or to private (`set===false`).
 Only honored if issued by an admin.
 If set to false, all users not in 'allowed_participants' will be kicked
-- ``{ type: 'allow', username: string }`` adds a user to 'allowed_participants'.
-Only honored if issued by an admin (this is done automatically in case a user receives 'admin' status)
+- ``{ type: 'allow', username: string }`` adds a user to 'allowed_participants' (this is done automatically in case a user receives 'admin' status).
+Only honored if issued by an admin

 - ``{ type: 'disallow', username: string }`` removes a user from 'allowed_participants'.
 If the user is online, kicks him too.
 Does nothing if issued against an admin